AliceWonderland/hacktoberfest/README.md

 ** __Oct 24th, 2017 Update:__ THIS REPO IS TEMPORARILY __NOT MERGING NEW PRs__ until the CONTRIBUTORS.md file is sorted!
 Thanks for your patience! **

 Use this project to make your first contribution to an open source project on GitHub.
-Practice making your first pull request to a public repository before doing the real thing!
+Practice making your first pull request to a public repository before doing the real thing.

 Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.